A visit to the Fuya Fuya brought me to its summit

 • Bring your own food, snacks & drink.
 There’s nothing for sale up there.

-• There aren’t any guards, but the area is safe.
+• There aren’t any guards in the area, but generally the area is safe.
 No official entrance either, and no entrance fee.

 • There are currently no road or path signs, so you have to orientate yourself.
 The paths to the top are clear though.
-You don’t need a guide, but if you prefer one, we can arrange one for you at our hotel.
+You don’t need a guide, but if you prefer one, you can arrange one in Otavalo or Cotacachi.

 • Be prepared for every type of weather: cold, warm, sun, rain.
 Sometimes it can even snow.
 Once it was hailing so bad at the top, we had to escape the summit as soon as we got there.
 Bring something warm!